0x01x02x03/crypto-tools/README.md

 # caesar-cipher
-Tool for a Ceasar Cipher - encryption, decryptiom and brute forcing.
+Tool for a Ceasar Cipher - encryption, decryption and brute forcing.
 # vigenere-cipher
 Tool for a Vigenère cipher - encryption and decryption.